FomTarro/skeletom-net/src/pages/blogs/tactical.desktop.action.1.1.0.md

 For example, we can hit up the address [`https://www.youtube.com/feeds/videos.xml?channel_id=UCr5N4CrcoegFpm7fR5a_ORg`](https://www.youtube.com/feeds/videos.xml?channel_id=UCr5N4CrcoegFpm7fR5a_ORg) to get a list of my most recent dozen-or-so videos.
 If I were streaming on YouTube, this list would also include upcoming scheduled streams.
 So, from this document, we can pluck out the most recent Video IDs for a channel for free, and then poll the `videos/list` request at our desired frequency as originally planned.
 Now, what do we do with this information?

 ### Righting the Wrongs: Doing It Ourselves
-Since YouTube won't give us one, we'll just <span class="highlight">make our own WebSocket server</span>.
+Since YouTube won't give us one, we'll just **make our own WebSocket server**.
 As established, a single poller checking for video status every 10 seconds consumes nearly the entire daily quota, so it is completely infeasible to have every individual instance of "*Tactical Desktop Action*" do its own polling.
-Instead, they all connect to a central WebSocket server that I've deployed here on [skeletom.net](https://www.skeletom.net). <span class="highlight">The singular server handles the polling</span>, and dispatches stream information to clients once when they connect to the socket, and then again whenever there is a status update.
-In this way, we can <span class="highlight">handle an extremely high and variable number of clients while maintaining a fixed quota consumption</span>.
+Instead, they all connect to a central WebSocket server that I've deployed here on [skeletom.net](https://www.skeletom.net). **The singular server handles the polling**, and dispatches stream information to clients once when they connect to the socket, and then again whenever there is a status update.
+In this way, we can **handle an extremely high and variable number of clients while maintaining a fixed quota consumption**.

 <img src=/img/projects/mint-birthday-2024/mint_network.png>
 <br>
-<span class="font-tiny translucent italic caption">A diagram illustrating how our web server can handle many clients without increasing YouTube API quota consumption.</span>
+<span class="font-tiny translucent italic caption">A diagram illustrating how our web server can handle many clients without increasing YouTube API quota consumption.**

 Once I got this up and running for Mint's channel, I began thinking about a design pattern that would let me expand this coverage to more channels.
 After all, I have made [quite a few desktop toys](../../projects?tags=desktop%20toy) and it would be nice to eventually backport this feature to all of them.
 The good news is, that for all of its shortcomings, the YouTube API *does* permit you to batch your requests together to save on quota.
-That is to say, <span class="highlight">we can include Video IDs from multiple channels</span> in our `videos/list` request.
+That is to say, **we can include Video IDs from multiple channels** in our `videos/list` request.

 With this knowledge in mind, I designed a system with a central polling engine that fires at a fixed frequency, which contains a map linking Channel IDs to callback functions.
 The system goes through the list of Channel IDs, queries their RSS feeds, and populates a list of Video IDs for each Channel ID.
 This allows us to remember previous the status of each video, and also allows us to link Video IDs back to specific Channels.
 We can then poll for status of all desired channels in a single batch.
 When a given Video ID finally goes from being offline to being live, we can easily find which Channel ID it belongs to, and therefore which callback function to execute.
 In this specific example, the callback is "*notify all WebSocket clients who care about this channel with a structured message*", but with the way the system is designed, it could be anything you'd like.